 “The development of the CFI program has been critically important to demonstrate that LP practitioners have a standard of legal and technical concepts along with a code of ethics,” said Alan Tague, vice president of loss control for Gander Mountain.

 “In addition to the CFI, the LPC course initiated by the Loss Prevention Foundation is rapidly becoming the benchmark of knowledge for the industry from a strategic business partner and well-rounded executive standpoint,” said Frank Johns, former senior VP of stores, internal audit, AP, ethics, and compliance for A.C.
 Moore.
 “With the CFI certifying expertise in interviewing technique and the LPC addressing all other aspects of the business environment, our industry has come so far in such a short time in terms of education standards.”

-The evolution of our industry from a Hollywood-hyped interrogator applying scare tactics to a strategically trained, professional “behavioral scientist” is attributed to continued education about the correct techniques to apply when dealing with an internal theft situation.
+The evolution of our industry from a Hollywood-hyped interrogator applying scare tactics to a strategically trained, professional “behavioral scientist” is attributed to continued education about the correct techniques to apply when dealing with an employee theft investigation.

 Are We Rational-LYING?

 According to John E. Reid’s article on PoliceLink titled “The Use of Rationalization During an Interrogation Theme,” there are two conditions that must be satisfied before a person decides to commit a crime.
 First, the individual must believe that he or she will not be punished for the crime.
 Second, the person must be able to justify the criminal behavior in some manner.

 The second condition is what has developed the rationalization, or theme-development, process.
 The rationalization has been defined by Reid as a defense mechanism individuals use to justify their criminal behavior by psychologically distorting the true intention behind their crime.
 Among those interviewed for this article, the rationalization process was the most widely debated regarding what was considered acceptable.